Get,

 By Dr Anuja Bodhare +2 more

 Actaea racemosa is the botanical name for black cohosh, which belongs to the Ranunculaceae family.
 It is a perennial herb with a smooth erect stem and can grow up to eight feet tall.
 There is usually only one compound leaf per plant, and the leaves have a glossy dark green look.
 Black snakeroot, tall bugbane, black bugbane, macrotys, battle weed, columbine-leaved leontice, cordate rattle top, fake cohosh, papoose root are famous alternate names for black cohosh.
 Throughout the summer, feathery white flowers appear in an elongated raceme that can reach two feet in length.
 The flowers are notable for their striking beauty and their bittersweet smell.
 The fruit consists of an oval-shaped follicle.
-The rootstock is a thick, branching black rhizome with a mass of rootlets.1
+The rootstock is a thick, branching black rhizome with a mass of rootlets1.

-Black cohosh is found in the north-eastern forests of North America, as well as Alabama in the south, Eastern Kansas in the west, and northern Canada.
-While it may be abundant locally, the species has been declining in recent decades as a result of habitat degradation and over-harvesting.1
+Black cohosh is found in the northeastern forests of North America, as well as Alabama in the south, Eastern Kansas in the west, and northern Canada.
+While it may be abundant locally, the species has been declining in recent decades as a result of habitat degradation and over-harvesting1.

-Chemical Constituents of Black Cohosh:
+Chemical Constituents of Black Cohosh

 Rhizomes of black cohosh have biological effects due to active chemicals such as triterpene glycosides, phenyl propan derivatives such as isoferulic acid, and quinolizidine alkaloids such as cytisine and methylcytisine.
-Phenolic compounds, chromones, triterpenoids, and nitrogen-containing components are well-known constituents.2 Tannins, resins, fatty acids, starch, and sugars are among the other ingredients present in black cohosh.1
+Phenolic compounds, chromones, triterpenoids, and nitrogen-containing components are well-known constituents2.
+Tannins, resins, fatty acids, starch, and sugars are among the other ingredients present in black cohosh1.

-Properties of Black cohosh:
+Properties of Black Cohosh

 Black cohosh has various potential uses due to its properties, such as:

-• It may have anti-rheumatism activity
+• It may have anti-rheumatic activity

 • It might have a liver-protective effect